-\system also adopts a ring buffer design to efficiently admit new embeddings and evict old ones.
-As shown in \Cref{fig:cache-impl}, this design maintains an embedding cache header that initially points to the first row of the cache table.
-New embeddings are added at the header and push the header towards the end of the table.
-At every $t_{stale}$ iteration, \system moves the embedding cache header back to the beginning so that the newly added embeddings will overwrite the out-dated ones, which naturally evicts them from the cache.
-In some corner cases, the newly added embeddings may overwrite the embeddings that are still below the staleness bound.
-In practice, this rarely happens because the number of recorded embeddings per iteration is similar given that neighbor sampling tends to create mini-batch graphs with similar degrees.
-Additionally, to evict the embeddings with large gradient magnitudes, \system simply invalidates the corresponding entries of the node ID mapping array instead of conducting physical deletion.
-Those invalid slots will be recycled naturally by the ring buffer design.
+At the junction of cached features and embeddings, \system employs a ring buffer design that effectively admits new embeddings while evicting old ones.
+This design ensures that features are not unnecessarily displaced by newly generated embeddings.
+As illustrated in \Cref{fig:cache-impl}, \system maintains an embedding cache header.
+It initially points to the first item of the cache and moves forward when new embeddings are added.
+At every $t_{stale}$ iteration, \system resets the embedding cache header to the beginning.
+Consequently, newly added embeddings overwrite outdated ones, naturally evicting them from the cache.
+To evict embeddings with significant gradient magnitudes, \system employs an approach where it invalidates the corresponding entries in the node ID mapping array, instead of physically deleting them.
+These invalidated slots are naturally recycled within the ring buffer design.

-Since the size of historical embedding cache cannot be determined a priori, we initialize the cache table with a fixed size and reallocate it on-demand.
-To further increase the lookup efficiency, we combine it with a raw feature cache by filling the empty entries with raw features of high-degree nodes.
-We further put the features of the highest degree at the end of the embedding table so that as new embeddings are added at the embeddding cache header, less frequent features will be overwritten first.